dabrad26/square-hackathon/README.md

 ### Initial setup

-- Clone the projexr and `cd` into the project.
+- Clone the repo and `cd` into the project.
 - Run `npm ci` to install dependencies.
 - Use the command below based on use case.